adam-staros95/dbt-access-management/README.md

 ## Usage

-Once `dbt-access-management` is configured, you are ready to enforce security in your dbt project.
+Once `dbt-access-management` is configured, you are ready to configure security in your dbt project.

 Run the following command from your dbt project directory:
 ```bash